Cherry1181/mini-mips/README.md

   Ex: lw $s0 0($t0)

 OUTPUT:<br/>
-  Displays the values of registers, memory, no. of latches
+  Displays the values of registers, memory, no. of latches, clock cycles taken to complete.

 HOW TO USE:<br/>
   Copy or download reader.cpp file, write a .asm file and keep it in the same directory and compile and run the reader1.cpp file.<br/>